Power-Components/livewire-powergrid/docs/README.md

 ## Installation

-This documentation will describe the creation of a table called `ProductTable` used to list products of the `Product` Model.
+This documentation will describe the creation of a table called `DIshTable` used to list products of the `Product` Model.

 ### 1. Via composer